PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 # 6 -- A Sword, Given -- 982

 Boltac slammed the door of the inn behind him.
 He was angry at Asarah for reasons he didn't fully comprehend.
 He looked up at the stars.
 He looked down at the muddy cobbles at his feet.
 Then he looked across the square to his store.
-For a time he stood in the middle of square, trapped squarely between Inn and Store.
+For a time he stood in the middle of square, trapped between Inn and Store.
 He paced in a circle, not knowing which way to go.
 But he did not look at the bench where the Farm Boy slept.

 Damn what that woman thought!
 Her fool ideas of romance and heroism.
 Damn the world, for that matter.
 The boy was an idiot and searching for death.
 No good to no anyone and a great deal of trouble to whomever he meant to poke with whatever sword he could beg, borrow or steal.
 That was the thing that all the would-be heroes forgot.
 The people they meant to stab to death in the name of glory thought that they were heroes too.